usmanasif/email_validator/README.md

 ### Gems
 - Used http_party gem to connect with MailBoxLayer api
 - Used dotenv-rails gem to handle environment variable for development and test
+- Will-paginate: Added this gem use pagination while displaying validated email lists on page

 ### Plugins
 - Bootstrab: Used it for styling